 General Notes:

 The reading is not long for the next quiz, but it is about natural selection and evolution which are topics that run very deep through all of biology, so they are very important to understand well.
 Thus, even though the reading isn’t long, I assigned several videos.
 I still think with all the reading and the assigned videos, it should probably only take 1-2 hours to get through, which means you should plan to STUDY the reading and videos for at least another 1-2 hours to try to learn it well for the quiz and first exam.
-Again, I don’t expect you to remember everything and I know there may be a lot of stuff that may be difficult to understand on your own, so I will not typically ask questions on a quiz regarding those topics.
+Again, I don’t expect you to remember everything and I know there may be some stuff that may be difficult to understand on your own, so I will not typically ask questions on a quiz regarding those topics.
 However, if you don’t try to learn them as much as possible on your own, it can be difficult to follow in lecture and make it harder to learn on your own later, so it is always in your best interest to try to learn difficult topics even if I tell you they will not be on a quiz.

 When I assign videos, just like with reading, you should make sure you are not just watching them, but studying them.
 You should also take notes taking down the times to make it easier to study later.
 That way if there is a topic you wanted to review, you don’t have to watch the whole video, you can just start it at the time in your notes where the topics starts.
 Also, if you take good notes of the videos, you can quickly review them by skimming them much easier than trying to rewatch the videos.
 While each video isn’t long, it can be a lot to have to rewatch when studying for an exam.